-WATER PUMP

-The incoming water, passing through the water inlet valve and the flow control, runs over the evaporator platen and then flows by gravity through the dribbler holes down into the sump/ reservoir.
-(Fig. F - H)
+COMPRESSOR CONTACTOR COIL (only MXG 638) WATER INLET VALVE HOT GAS VALVE WATER DRAIN VALVE and the WATER PUMP on the first 30 seconds.
+The incoming water, passing through the water inlet valve and the flow control, runs over the evaporator platen and then flows by gravity through the dribbler holes down into the sump/ reservoir (Fig. D).

 The water filling the sump/reservoir forces part of the surplus water from the previous freezing cycle to go out to the waste through the overflow pipe.
 This overflow limits the level of the sump water which will be used to produce the next batch of ice cubes.

-Meanwhile, the refrigerant as hot gas, discharged from the compressor, flows through the hot gas valve directly into the evaporator serpentine by-passing the condenser.
+Meanwhile, the refrigerant as hot gas, discharged from the compressor, flows through the hot gas valve directly into the evaporator serpentine bypassing the condenser.

 The hot gas circulating into the serpentine of the evaporator warms up the copper molds causing the defrost of the ice cubes.
 The ice cubes, released from the cups, drop by gravity onto a slanted cube chute, then through a curtained opening they fall into the storage bin.

-At the end of the defrost cycle, the hot gas valve, the water inlet valve and the water drain valve close and the machine starts again a new freezing cycle.
+At the end of the defrost cycle, both the hot gas and the water inlet valves close and the machine starts again a new freezing cycle.